jpjubenot/ansible-post-install-my-fedora/README_EN.md

 Jacques-Philippe JUBENOT, France

 <p>This project <strong>"ansible-post-install-my-fedora"</strong> is to finish install my Fedora.
-For each new version of Fedora, I prefer to reinstall from scratch rather to make an update.</p>
+For each new version of Fedora, I sometimes prefer to reinstall from scratch rather than to make an update.</p>
 Then if it is easy to save datas and restore then, for softwares there is always one or more that you forget.
-You reinstall it or them in urgence at last minute.
+You reinstall it or them in emergency at last minute.

-I recently discover Ansible at office and I found that this project was amazing.
+I recently discovered Ansible at my office and I found that this project was amazing.
-Imagine and organize installation of your system is possible at home to.
+Imagine and organize installation of your system is possible at home too.

-With this project it's possible to finalize the install of my settings and softwares.
+With this project it's possible to finalize the installation of my settings and softwares.
 GitHub is a fantastic way to share this mini project.

-When you reinstall your system, you settings repository, install softwares and many other things.</p>
+When you reinstall your system, you set your repositories, install softwares and many other things.</p>

 My project works like this :